Why should I consider your surgeons and the team at Kelowna Oral & Facial Surgery for my implant surgery?

 2) Removable denture over 4 implants and a bar (per jaw)

 3) Removable denture over 2-4 implants (bottom jaw only)

 5) Replacement of each individual tooth with implants and crowns

 The cost of dental implant surgery varies depending on the number of implants required in your treatment plan and whether or not bone grafting is required.
 Kelowna Oral & Facial Surgery will work with you to determine which option is best for your specific situation and budget.
 Dental implants may cost more than traditional dentures or bridges, but they will last much longer.

 How long does this process take?

 Generally speaking, it takes between 4-12 months until your final prosthetic, or final “teeth”, are placed.
-Titanium implants are surgically inserted into your jaw bone by Dr. Martyna, and take a minimum of 3 months to fuse with your jaw before the final steps at your dentist, prosthodontist, or denturist can be completed.
+Titanium implants are surgically inserted into your jaw bone by our surgeons, and take a minimum of 3 months to fuse with your jaw before the final steps at your dentist, prosthodontist, or denturist can be completed.
 The timeline also depends on the status of your existing jaw bone.
 If bone grafting is required, the process can take 8-12 months to allow for the regrowth of bone following tooth loss.